jhilgar/d2torch/README.md

 # d2torch

 This small project provides a foundation on which to build object detection models in Diablo II: Resurrected.
-It uses [PyTorch](https://pytorch.org/) as a backend; the current model is `FasterRCNN` with a `mobilenet_v2` backbone.
-The animation shown depicts the model performance after 10 epochs of training and ca. 5 minutes of training time (NVIDIA GTX 1080 Ti).
+It uses [PyTorch](https://pytorch.org/) as a backend; the current model uses `FasterRCNN` with a `mobilenet_v2` backbone.
+The animation shown depicts the model performance after 10 epochs of training which required ca. 5 minutes of training time (NVIDIA GTX 1080 Ti).

 ## Setup